Skip to main content

 Maison G de Navarre Young Scientist Essay Prize

 Applicants should submit an essay of between 500 and 3,000 words on one of five topics chosen below.
 The winner is determined by Committee, which receives blinded copies of all submitted essays.
-Starting in 2024, the top three essays chosen by the prize committee will undergo virtual interviews with questions on their essays.
+The top three essays chosen by the prize committee will undergo virtual interviews with questions on their essays.
 These interviews will be conducted by a group of members of the IFSCC Praesidium.
 The individual who provides the most exceptional answers, as collectively agreed upon by the prize committee, will then be declared the winner.

-Applicants must be members of good standing in their Society, which in turn must be current in its Federation subscription.
+By the time of submission, applicants must be members of good standing in their Society, which in turn must be current in its Federation subscription.

 Note that the Award winner must attend the Congress and accept the Prize in person.